AI and the Future of Creative Work Algorithms and Society

 This book focuses on the intelligent technologies that are transforming creative practices and industries.

-The future of creative work will be more complicated than ‘the robots will take our jobs.’
+The future of creative work will be more complicated than “the robots will take our jobs.”
 The workplace is becoming increasingly hybridized, with human and computational labor complementing each other.
-Some economic roles for the former will no doubt fade over time, while new roles are created to produce AI-related technologies and implementations for productivity.
+Some economic roles for the former will no doubt fade over time, while new roles are created to produce artificial intelligence (AI)-related technologies and implementations for productivity.
 New tools for the generation and personalization of content across platforms will be as ubiquitous as the automation of repetitive tasks in content creation workflows.
 Cultural conceptions of what it means to be a creative worker will necessarily change as a result of these transformations in human-machine labor.
-The volume covers the possibilities of humans and robots developing collegial relationships, creative cybernetics as machines and artists become co-creators of art, the reconcentration of corporate power as AI transforms the music industry, the rhetoric of algorithm-driven cultural production in streaming media, and how artisans provide a model of counter-hegemony to automation processes.
+The volume covers the possibilities of humans and robots developing collegial relationships, creative cybernetics as machines and artists become co-creators of art, the reconcentration of corporate power as AI transforms the music industry, the rhetoric of algorithm-driven cultural production in streaming media and how artisans provide a model of counter-hegemony to automation processes.

-2. Creative Machine-Human Collaboration: Towards a Cybernetic Approach to Artificial Intelligence & Machine Learning Techniques in the Creative Arts
+2. Creative Machine-Human Collaboration: Toward a Cybernetic Approach to Artificial Intelligence and Machine Learning Techniques in the Creative Arts

-Matthew Garvin, Ron Eglash, Kwame Porter Robinson, Lionel Robert, Mark Guzdial, Audrey Bennett
+Matthew Garvin, Ron Eglash, Kwame Porter Robinson, Lionel Robert, Mark Guzdial and Audrey Bennett